TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 ### Use HTTPS

-If you’re not using HTTPS for form submissions, what are you even doing?
+If you're not using HTTPS for form submissions, what are you even doing?
 Always secure your forms.
-It’s a no-brainer.
+It's a no-brainer.

 ### Protect Against CSRF